 Princess Polly is also a prime example of an ultra fast fashion brand, launching new collections at lightning speed, which will very likely end up in a landfill.
 It is also often touted as being “poorly made” by reviews, and a lot of its products get returned (which the brand doesn’t charge for, surprise surprise).
 If customers do end up keeping a product, they often find it unravels after just a few washes.

-If it wants to improve its score, Princess Polly could start disclosing more information about how, where, and by whom its items are produced, as well as the materials used.
-Transparency is crucial to ethical and sustainable fashion and is the first step towards reducing a business’ impact on the people, the planet, and animals.
-Note that Good On You ratings consider 100s of issues and it is not possible to list every relevant issue in a summary of the brand’s performance.
+If it wants to improve its score, Princess Polly could start incorporating more eco-friendly materials into its range, doing its part to reduce its climate impact, and paying workers a living wage.
+Note that Good On You ratings consider hundreds of issues and it is not possible to list every relevant issue in a summary of the brand’s performance.
 For more information see our How We Rate page and our FAQs.

 Luckily, the Good On You team found a few “Good” and “Great” brands to choose from next time you need to fill a gap in your wardrobe.